mjgs/eleventy-agile-blog/src/stories/create-a-done-section-for-stories-that-are-completed.md

 Create a place to view done stories and a way to move stories from the backlog to the done section.

+## Tasks

+- Update backlog templates to only show backlog stories
+- Add done templates and navigation
+- Update story to done